-Follower engagement is advantageous because it means that you have regular followers with an invested interest in your business.
-They will be more responsive to the tweets you send, as well as any special offers and/or new products you wish to communicate or release.
+Getting your followers engaging with your content means you’ll grow followers with an invested interest in your business.
+They will be more responsive to the tweets you send, as well as any special offers and/or new products you put out there.

-Your engaged followers will post responses and retweets on their own timeline, which means you will enjoy exposure to Twitter users who would not otherwise have seen your content.
+Your engaged followers will post responses and retweets on their own timeline, which means your content will get exposure to Twitter users who wouldn’t otherwise have seen your content.
 All of this can help you steadily build your Twitter following.

 No matter how good you are at producing your own content, never rule out sharing content from outside of your business/website.